reubenharry/website/content/blog/languagemodels.md

 Of course, this is just *mere* prediction of the next word, but is that any more relevant than to say that a person is a "mere" bag of jostling atoms?
 From the viewpoint of classical AI, the answer is emphatically yes, it *is* more relevant, and the above demonstration has no understanding.

+It is hard to overstate how deeply wedged this way of thinking AI researchers who have spent their whole careers
+    merely regurgitating from an enormous
+    and unable to truly think,
+    as if the crisp distinction
+        as a matter of scientific fact, and not speculation.
+    Then from others
+        grapes which are not just sour, but have reached a state of unbearable acidity

 There is no concession on the dichotomy between true and merely producing words in a way that gives the impression of understanding; equally, the view of the space of human concepts (the manifest image) as analogous to the space of programs or mathematical entities is never questioned.